f5devcentral/f5-agility-labs-Next/docs/class1/module6/lab6b1-upgrade_standalone_node.rst

   Updated: 10/10/2022.

 =====================================================================================================
-How to: Upgrade a BIG-IP Next HA instance on VE from BIG-IP Next Central Manager with manual failover
+How to: Upgrade a BIG-IP Next HA standalone instance on VE from BIG-IP Next Central Manager
 =====================================================================================================

 **THIS SECTION INCOMPLETE** - Chad Jenison

 Overview
 ========
-Use this procedure to upgrade the software for a BIG-IP Next HA instance on VE from BIG-IP Next Central Manager using the manual failover method.
-For this procedure, you upgrade the standby node first, and then the active node.
+Use this procedure to upgrade the software for a BIG-IP Next HA Standalone instance from BIG-IP Next Central Manager.

-..
-  *Note*: For information about upgrading a BIG-IP Next HA instance on VE using the auto-failover procedure see `Upgrade a BIG-IP Next HA instance on VE from BIG-IP Next Central Manager using the automatic failover method <../use_cm/cm_upgrade_ve_bigip_ha_ve_autofailover.html>`_.

 Procedure
 =========

-#.
-Log in to the `F5 Beta Community Member site <https://f5beta.centercode.com/welcome/>`_.

-   **Note**: The BIG-IP Next Central Manager user interface directs you to the F5 Downloads site.
-Until general availability, you must navigate to the Beta site.
-#.
-Click the link for the version you want to download.
-#.
-At the top of the screen, click **BIG-IP Next EA Program** \> **Documents & Builds**.
-#.
-Click the link for the BIG-IP Next version you want to download and download the **tgz** file and the (if required) **sig** file.

-   The file is downloaded to your local system and can take up to an hour because of the size of these files.
 #.
 Log in to BIG-IP Next Central Manager as admin, click the Workspace icon next to the F5 logo, and click **Infrastructure**.

 #.
 Select the checkbox next to the BIG-IP Next HA instance you want to upgrade.

 #.
 At the top right of the screen, click **Actions** and select **Upgrade**.
 #.
 For the **Standby Node**, click the **Upgrade** button next to the software version.